nixoid/airs/docs/index.md

 The AI Editor Rules Standard (AIRS) is an open standard, and community contributions are highly encouraged to help it evolve and improve.

 *   **Official Publication**: The canonical version of this standard is hosted at [https://useairs.dev](https://useairs.dev).
 *   **Contributions**: Suggestions, improvements, and discussions are welcome.
-Please submit them as pull requests or issues to the GitHub repository where this standard is maintained.
+Please submit them as pull requests or issues to the GitHub repository where this standard is maintained: [https://github.com/nixoid/airs](https://github.com/nixoid/airs).

 ```typescript
 // Example of a good component structure